fromsnowman2014/media_to_text_summary/README.md

 ## Features

 - **Transcription**: Convert audio/video files to text using Faster Whisper
+- **Direct Text Processing**: Directly translate and summarize text from `.txt`, `.srt`, and `.pdf` files.
-- **Translation**: Translate transcribed text to different languages using Hugging Face Transformers
+- **Translation**: Translate transcribed or input text to different languages using Hugging Face Transformers
-- **Summarization**: Generate concise summaries of transcripts
+- **Summarization**: Generate concise summaries of transcripts, with context-aware summarization for different input types (time-based for media, section-based for documents).
-- **Subtitle Generation**: Create SRT and VTT subtitle files from transcriptions
+- **Subtitle Generation**: Create SRT and VTT subtitle files from transcriptions (for audio/video inputs only).
 - **Batch Processing**: Process multiple files in a directory
 - **Flexible Output**: Save results to customizable locations